rust-gamedev/rust-gamedev.github.io/content/news/041/index.md

 - Which was later switched to a deterministic [A-start navmesh approach].
 - Developed mechanics for the player controller including the first-person-camera.
 - Implemented weapon + projectiles systems.
-- Finally [custom shaders for projectiles] were added as a finishing touch.
+- Finally, [custom shaders for projectiles] were added as a finishing touch.

 An experiment that became the first game published by [@nilaysavant].
 Play [Temple Knight] in your browser.